fontforge/fontforge.github.io/en-US/documentation/interface/display.md

 compare them and decide which is least worse.
 Also you can compare two different fonts and see how well they work together.

-As with the [metrics view](../metricsview/)you may set the script and language of the selected text and then choose which features to apply.
+As with the [metrics view](../metricsview/) you may set the script and language of the selected text and then choose which features to apply.
 Note that if you start typing text in a different script you will probably have to change it manually -- FontForge expects you to set the